Sociology (AA-T Degree A0419)

 Humanities and Social Sciences Division

 Sociology introduces students to the systematic and scientific study of human relations and social structures which emphasizes the interaction between personality, culture and society.
-The Associate in Arts in Sociology for Transfer degree requires students to use sociological theories and research to evaluate the basic dimensions of social inequality and social change, and assess how social forces shape, guide and influence individual and group behavior.
+Mt.
+San Antonio College Associate in Arts in Sociology for Transfer degree requires students to use sociological theories and research to evaluate the basic dimensions of social inequality and social change, and assess how social forces shape, guide and influence individual and group behavior.
 Students will acquire the foundational knowledge necessary to pursue post-secondary degrees in sociology and a variety of specializations in the field.
 The Associate in Arts in Sociology for Transfer degree is designed to assist students in seamlessly transferring to a CSU major in Sociology.

 Required Courses